 Grant read privileges on each file share to the logins of those who will use ArcGIS Pro to publish from files in the file share.

-Create a database user who has only read access to the subset of feature classes and tables that you will publish in bulk from the data store item.
+When connecting to a database, create a database user who has only read access to the subset of feature classes and tables that you will publish in bulk from the data store item.
 Specific privileges vary by database, but the user needs the ability to connect to the database and select only the tables and feature classes to be published.

 If you intend to enable editing on specific feature services after completing the bulk publishing operation, ensure that the account used to connect to the database has the correct editing privileges on only those feature classes or tables that populate the editable feature services.

-Create separate buckets or BLOB storage containers and place different images in each cloud storage location based on who needs access to each set of images.
+Create separate buckets or Blob storage containers and place different images in each cloud storage location based on who needs access to each set of images.

 Register each cloud storage location as a separate data store item that you can then share with only those organization members who need access to that set of images.